komapper/komapper.github.io/content/en/docs/Reference/gradle-plugin.md

 ### propertyTypeResolver

-A type resolver that determines the types of properties of the generated entity classes.
+A resolver that determines the types of properties of the generated entity classes.

 The default value is `org.komapper.codegen.PropertyTypeResolver.of()`.